 Teachers will be provided with a brief scope and sequence of skills that will be strategically embedded in the pacing guide and calendars at a glance to ensure that students will learn prerequisite skills necessary to master grade level skills.
 In Grades 1-3, an emphasis on phonics skills that are not revisited in the new grade level will be addressed in September.
 In Grades 4-5, word analysis skills or morphological awareness will be embedded throughout the school year in order to help students build their vocabulary in an ageappropriate way.
 In Grades 6-12, skills and standards are recursive.
 Teachers will have a scope and sequence, pacing guides, resources and guidance as to which skills must be taught as a priority.
 During MP1 our focus will be on the Narrative Reading and Writing.
 Students will engage in narrative readings, as well as text-based narrative writing.
 Specific skills teachers will address include analysis of theme, character, conflict, plot sequence, author's purpose, point of view, key vocabulary and literary analysis.
 Pacing guides and key weekly foci in terms of skills and aligned resources will be available for teachers.
-Students will utilize graphic organizers and instructional strategies, such as Notice and Note close reading strategy, Notice and Note Reading Logs for fiction and nonfiction, SOAPSTONE, STEAL, SPACECAT, SIFFT in their classes, as they work on the Narrative and literary analysis.
-In addition, core texts, text-sets, fiction and nonfiction texts, informational articles and instructional videos will be available on Unified Classroom course pages in the resource sections.
+In addition, core texts, text-sets, fiction and nonfiction texts, informational articles and instructional videos will be available on Schoology course pages in the resource sections.

 The Mathematics Department's goal is to encourage students to achieve mathematical literacy through analyzing, reasoning, and effectively communicating ideas, while solving and interpreting real-world situations.
 This requires students to understand the language of mathematics and master grade level standards.
-Teachers will be provided curricula and pacing calendars aligned to the New Jersey Instructional Units/Framework and College Board

-Advanced Placement.
-Math topics will be organized via Unified Classroom pages providing resources such as vocabulary, anchor charts, digital manipulatives, and instructional videos (2-12).
+Teachers will be provided curricula and pacing calendars aligned to the New Jersey Instructional Units/Framework and College Board Advanced Placement.
+Math topics will be organized via Schoology pages providing resources such as vocabulary, anchor charts, digital manipulatives, and instructional videos (2-12).
 Curricula and calendars will highlight embedded prerequisite skills that were missed causing an academic gap.
 Previous grade and current grade level standards will be taught prior or concurrently, as per the math standards vertical progression map to develop fundamental (K-5), algebraic (6-12), geometric (6-10), calculus (10-12), and statistical concepts (6-12).
-Teachers and students will monitor progress of instructional plans through data collected via enVision cumulative progress assessments (K-5), ST Math topic assessments (2-5), and SuccessMaker performance (4-5).

 Teachers will utilize Unified Classroom and TEAMs to communicate and monitor student instructional plans.
 A pacing guide will be provided to support teachers in implementing the curriculum framework, as well as offer embedded opportunities for reinforcement of prior year's standards before moving on to new content.
-Teachers will create opportunities for students to reflect, adjust and correct their thinking and provide meaningful feedback
+Teachers will create opportunities for students to reflect, adjust and correct their thinking and provide meaningful feedback best practices in terms of differentiation of instruction and alignment to the curriculum and pacing guides.
+Collaboration between teachers will be ongoing in conjunction with the Supervisor.
+Teachers will monitor student progress and provide additional resources to assist students in need of additional support and provide weekly report to Supervisor of such efforts.